 The recommended loading procedures require a documented risk assessment to identify the risks and hazards associated with the machine’s operation.

-Before doing a risk assessment, you must read the operation and maintenance manual to ensure no critical safety procedures are missed.
+Before doing a risk assessment, read the operation and maintenance manual to ensure no critical safety procedures are missed.

 Check all parts, from its chains and tires to its other attachments.
 We recommend checking the undercarriage and ensuring it’s free of mud, dirt, and sand.

-Also, it’s important to check if the ramp is durable and reliable enough to hold the weight and size of the heavy equipment.
+Also, it’s essential to check if the ramp is durable and reliable enough to hold the weight and size of the heavy equipment.

 Determine the Dimensions